jg925/ece3400_2019-team10/milestones/milestone1.md

 int LEFT_LINE_SENSOR = A5;
 int RIGHT_LINE_SENSOR = A4;

-int count = 0;
+// Initiate counter to determine turn direction. int count = 0;

-// this integer is the boundary between "white" and "not white" int threshold = 666;
+// this integer is the boundary between "white" and "not white"
+// (NB: values less than the threshold indicate white). int threshold = 666;

 int left_sensor_value;